leros-dev/leros/README.md

 We target a very high fmax in an FPGA to compensate for the more instructions execute.

-Inital measurement on DE2-115 with almost no function and debug output (e.g., accu) in registers: 184 MHz.
+Initial measurement on DE2-115 with almost no function and debug output (e.g., accu) in registers: 184 MHz.
 Could be better.